tuankhoin/toilet-pandemia/README.md

 </details>

-* Every time in need, instead of calling `Instanstiate`, system will choose an inactive item in the pool data structure and activate it.
+* Every time in need, instead of calling `Instantiate`, system will choose an inactive item in the pool data structure and activate it.

 <details>
 <summary>How objects are retrieved on new level rather than Instanstiating - Player.cs</summary>